 Back to top

 Some bulky items like tires, furniture, refrigerators, freezers, air conditioners and more are accepted at the City Special Recycling and Collection Events.
-Please note, some items will incur a fee.
+Please note that some items will incur a fee.

-There are drop-off bins for household alkaline batteries located at City Hall and the Redmond Public Library.
+There are drop-off bins for household alkaline batteries located at City Hall.
+Find locations in Redmond that accept rechargeable batteries and cellphones at Call2Recycle.
 Batteries are also collected at the City Special Collection Events.
-Contact: 425-556-2832

 Compact Fluorescent Light Bulbs (CFLs) and Fluorescent Tubes contain toxic substances and are not allowed in the garbage.
 To find a fluorescent bulb/tube recycling location, visit Light Recycle or call 1-877-592-2972.